Szafranee/GrafikPlus/README_EN.md

 ## Quick start

 ### Users
 1. Download the latest version of the program from the [Releases](../../releases) tab
-2. Unpack the `GrafikPlus.zip` file
-3. Run `GrafikPlus.exe`
+2. Run `GrafikPlus.exe`
-4. Enter your login details
+3. Enter your login details
-5. Choose the type of schedule and the save location
+4. Choose the type of schedule and the save location
-6. Click "Download schedule"
+5. Click "Download schedule"
-7. Done!
+6. Done!

 ### Developers
 ```bash